itchio/itch-docs/integrating/platforms/macos.md

 * At launch time
   * the itch.io app fixes permissions if they're wrong.

-> If you don't use butler and upload an archive with wrong permissions, when players download and play your game without using the itch.io app, they'll encouter [Error -10810](http://www.thexlab.com/faqs/error-10810.html).
+> If you don't use butler and upload an archive with wrong permissions, when players download and play your game without using the itch.io app, they'll encounter **Error -10810**.
+This error means macOS cannot find or execute the application's main binary, typically because the executable permission bit was lost during archiving.
+To fix this, ensure your build process preserves Unix permissions, or use butler which handles this automatically.

 ## Gatekeeper & other security measures